-After you’ve gathered responses from other households and come to consensus on your pod’s norms of etiquette and social behavior, we recommend revisiting these protocols regularly.
+After you’ve gathered responses from other households and come to consensus on your pod’s norms of etiquette, social behavior, and operations, we recommend revisiting these protocols regularly.
 As advice and guidelines around COVID change, many people’s personal and household protocols change, too.
 The primary goal is to remain in constant communication as time passes and new situations arise that you may not have anticipated.

 Discussion with Your Teacher

 With your learning pod teacher, you should be prepared to answer the following questions or proactively address them: